 My first born was about six weeks old when the Columbine High School shooting massacre took place in 1999.
 As one remembers meaningful events, I too recall exactly where I was when I learned about it.
 I was living in California at the time, rocking my daughter to sleep for her morning nap.
-Though only a new mother, my heart had already sustained the inalterable transformation that a mother’s heart will once their children is born.
+Though only a new mother, my heart had already sustained the inalterable transformation that a mother’s heart will once their children are born.
 It is impossible to articulate though once crossing into motherhood, a woman is never the same.
 The plight of anyone’s child is felt as she knows her own child could be subject to the same fate.

 I had the TV on and news of the shooting came on.
 I was in utter disbelief that such peril existed in the world let alone at the hands of children and befalling children.
-My child lay sleeping in my arms but some day I knew she would not be with me at all times and my mind speed forward in time imagining the horror of such an occurrence.
+My child lay sleeping in my arms but some day I knew she would not be with me at all times and my mind sped forward in time imagining the horror of such an occurrence.

 Later that year we moved just outside of Washington D.C.
 I spent my second Mother’s Day participating in the first Million Mom March for Gun Control on the National Mall.
 Be clear, I’m not political nor am I an activist by nature but I am also one who cannot bear to sit by if there is anything I can do to aid in such wrong doing being avoided in the future.
 The mall was full with families like my own, all heeding the call to do all possible to never see another event like Columbine.
 The mission was a passionate one but not militant.
 The goal merely seeking better gun control legislation to prevent a similar episode of ever happening again.